MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 * Find products from attachments

-  If your typical sale contains multiple products, your customer might send you an attachments with details about the products they want to buy.
+  If your typical sale contains multiple products, your customer might send you an attachment with details about the products they want to buy.
 Being able to understand the attachment and generate suggestions based its content makes it faster to create sales lines.

 ## What is the intended use of sales line suggestions with Copilot?